PowerShell/PSScriptAnalyzer/RuleDocumentation/UseIdenticalMandatoryParametersForDSC.md

 ## Description

-For script based DSC resources the `Get-TargetResource`, `Test-TargetResource` and `Set-TargetResource` functions must have identical mandatory parameters that are also the keys in the corresponding `mof` file.
+For script based DSC resources the `Get-TargetResource`, `Test-TargetResource` and `Set-TargetResource` functions:

+1. If a parameter is declared as `mandatory` in any of the `Get/Set/Test` functions, then it should be a mandatory parameter in all the three functions.
+1. If a property is declared with attributes `Key` of `Required` in a mof file, then is should be present as a mandatory parameter in the `Get/Set/Test` functions of the corresponding resource file.

 ## How

+1. Make sure `Get/Set/Test` declare identical mandatory parameters.
-Make sure all the keys have equivalent mandatory parameters in the `Get/Set/Test` functions.
+1. Make sure all the properties with `Key` and `Required` attributes have equivalent mandatory parameters in the `Get/Set/Test` functions.

 ## Example

 Consider the following `mof` file.

 ```powershell
 class WaitForAny : OMI_BaseResource
 {